Jeremy Shockey: New Orleans Saints

-On July 21, 2008, the Giants agreed to trade Shockey to the New Orleans Saints in exchange for second and fifth-round picks in the 2009 NFL Draft.
+On July 21, 2008, the Giants agreed to trade Shockey to the New Orleans Saints in exchange for second and fifth-round picks in the 2009 NFL draft.
 He attempted to start the relationship with his new team on a good note, telling the Associated Press shortly after that trade, "The Saints have a lot of weapons, starting with Drew Brees, and I look forward to joining my teammates at training camp.
 This will be a fun year."

 In his first game against the Tampa Bay Buccaneers, he had 6 receptions for 54 yards.
-After three games with the Saints, Shockey had a sports hernia and sat for 5 weeks.
-Shockey was a minor factor for the Saints during the 2008 NFL Season, in which he caught 50 passes for a career low 483 yards and a career low 0 touchdowns.
+After three games with the Saints, Shockey had a sports hernia and sat for 3 weeks.
+In the 2008 NFL season, he caught 50 passes for a career low 483 yards and a career low 0 touchdowns.

 In 2009, Shockey became an important offensive weapon for the Saints, catching 48 passes for 569 yards and averaging close to 12 yards per reception.
 Throughout the season, Shockey was again plagued with injuries.
 Despite an injured knee, Shockey caught a pass for a touchdown in the Saints' playoff victory over the Arizona Cardinals.
 In Super Bowl XLIV, Shockey caught the go-ahead touchdown pass from Drew Brees.
 Shockey got his second championship title as the Saints won their first Super Bowl in franchise history by defeating the Indianapolis Colts 31–17.

 On February 22, 2011, Shockey was released by the Saints.

 Carolina Panthers

-March 3, 2011, Shockey signed with the Panthers for a 1 year $4 Million deal, $1 Million guaranteed.
-Along side Greg Olsen, who was traded to Carolina from Chicago, they created a great dynamic duo for the young rookie Quarterback Cam Newton.
-The 2 Tight End Offense help Cam Newton record a record breaking 4,051 passing yards and put Carolina as a Top 10 Offense.
+March 3, 2011, Shockey signed with the Panthers for a 1-year $4 Million deal, $1 Million guaranteed.
 Shockey played 15 games, catching 37 passes for 455 yards, averaging 12.3 yards per reception and 4 touchdowns.